-- The SOCI Act is likely to be significantly expanded in the near future, and the broader the definition of 'critical infrastructure assets' under the SOCI Act, the more transactions will become subject to A\$0 thresholds under the FI legislation.
-This threatens once again to swamp the system with many lowvalue applications, as occurred during 2020 when all proposals were subject to A\$0 thresholds, without any corresponding benefit in terms of protection of the national interest (including national security). - A national security business can be carried on by a non-Australian entity.
-Care in particular needs to be taken when acquiring non-Australian entities that directly or indirectly supply goods to the Australian defence or intelligence agencies. - The 'reasonable enquiries' that FIRB expects an applicant to undertake to determine whether something is publicly known are significant: a casual Google search, or simply asking the target, will not suffice.
-For example, in determining whether a target has access to or stores classified information, applicants and their advisers are expected to be familiar with the Protective Security Policy Framework (PSPF), the various guidance provided on the PSPF website, the system for classifying information and the types of information that is or may be classified.
-It is irrelevant that the target is unaware that they store this information.
+A national security business can be carried on by a non-Australian entity.
+Particular care needs to be taken when acquiring non-Australian entities that directly or indirectly supply goods to Australian defence or intelligence agencies and can be taken to be carrying on business in Australia despite not having an Australian subsidiary.

+The 'reasonable enquiries' that the FIRB expects an applicant to undertake to determine whether something is publicly known are significant: a casual Google search, or simply asking the target, will not suffice.
+For example, in determining whether a target has access to or stores classified information, applicants and their advisers are expected to be familiar with the Protective Security Policy Framework, the system for classifying information, the various pieces of guidance provided on the Framework's website,31 and the types of information that is or may be classified.
+It is irrelevant that the target is unaware that they store classified information.